 - Given that the maneuvers are carried out from places far from the motor or other types of loads.

-- The currents and voltages that are manipulated with the command devices are or may be small.
+- The currents and voltages manipulated with the command devices are or may be small.

-- Control and automation of equipment and machines with processes complex.
+- Control and automation of equipment and machines with complex processes.